UofM-BioinformaticsLab/GRIFMAP/README.md

 ## Installation instructions

 GRIFMAP runs HMMER and Infernal, so both must be installed.
+It is written in Python and makes use of Biopython.

-### hmmer
+### HMMER

 Run `apt install hmmer` (or the appropriate equivalent for your system) to install *hmmer*.